Mihuy1/HomeAssignmentW7/README.md

 - mvn package
 ### Run the Application: You can run the application from the command line:
 - java -jar target/App.jar

-Using the Application
-Once the application is running, you will see a menu with the following options:
+### Once the application is running, you will see a menu with the following options:
+- Add new activity
+- Show all activities
+- Total time spent on activities
+- Exit

 To add a new activity, select option 1 and follow the prompts to enter the sport name, duration (in hours), and the day of the week.

 To view all activities, select option 2.
 The application will display all logged activities.

 To see the total time spent on all activities, select option 3.

 To exit the application, select option 4.

-Running with Docker
+## Running with Docker
 You can also run the application using Docker.
 Ensure you have Docker installed, then run the following commands:

-Build the Docker Image:
+### Build the Docker Image:
-docker build -t yahhas/otp1w7 .
+- docker build -t yahhas/otp1w7

-Run the Docker Container:
+## Run the Docker Container:
-docker run yahhas/otp1w7
+- docker run yahhas/otp1w7

-Testing
+## Testing
 The application includes unit tests for the SportApp class, ensuring that methods for getting and setting attributes work correctly.
 You can run the tests using Maven:

-bash
-mvn test
+- mvn test
-Dependencies
-This project uses the following key dependencies:

-JUnit for unit testing.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements

-Java and Maven for providing the framework and tools.
-Docker for containerization.